Squaresweets/TileWorldGBA/README.md

 - Changing tiles ✔️
 - Other players ✔️
 - Wireless
-  -TLS ✔️
+  - TLS ✔️
-  -Custom WS client ✔️
+  - Custom WS client ✔️
-  -Downloading ROM from github ✔️
+  - Downloading ROM from github ✔️
-  -Sending data via PIO
+  - Sending data via PIO
-  -Multiboot
+  - Multiboot
 - Map system
 - 3D printed game holder

+# Notes
-The collision system used is a port of [this](https://github.com/dfranx/Colly) I just wanted to put it out there that this is my first C project, and my first GBA game, so none of this is particularly optimised, sorry 'bout that
+The collision system used is a port of [this](https://github.com/dfranx/Colly) system by the creator of TileWorld.

+Also, I just wanted to put it out there that this is my first C project, and my first GBA game, so none of this is particularly optimised or neat.
+This is a passion project and was done completly for fun and to learn C, so feedback is always appreciated!